 While the Passive House standard is based on simple concepts, achieving certification for large multifamily buildings in New York City is no easy task.
 Dattner Architects’ Principal John Woelfling and Mark Ginsberg of Curtis + Ginsberg Architects–each with experience working on more than a dozen Passive House projects at many scales throughout the City–presented their own unique challenges and lessons learned, along with an introduction to the Passive House standard in NYC by Steven Winter Associates.

-About the Speakers John Woelfling AIA, LEED AP, CPHT, Principal, Dattner Architects
+John Woelfling AIA, LEED AP, CPHT, Principal, Dattner Architects

 John’s work is driven by the belief that architecture should be sensitive to the environment.
 His involvement in woodworking, carpentry, and construction have instilled in him a passion for the hands-on aspect of the architectural process, as well as a sense for practicality and an understanding of materiality.
 Whether directing a design team, spearheading AIA 2030 Commitment efforts, leading the firm’s Sustainable Practice Group, or incorporating Passive House design into the firm’s projects, his focus on sustainable design practices is guided by proactive education of evolving green technologies and incorporating them into his design work.